Unfold From Anxiety and the Effects of Trauma

 About EMDR

-EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
+EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that result from disturbing or stressful life experiences.
 It is an evidence based approach that can help you to un-learn patterns that play out in your life now, that don’t seem to change even if you understand their origins.

 EMDR was developed in the late 1980’s by the late Dr. Francine Shapiro.
-Her own experience with cancer informed her rigorous research and curiosity to show the world it was possible to develop a therapy that could help people experience transformational change.
+Her own experience with cancer informed her rigorous research to develop a therapy that could help people experience transformational change.

 EMDR offers hope of “getting past your past” (the title of one of Francine Shapiro’s books).